Skip to content

 }

-Jitar creates segment bundles and local and remote implementations required to run the application in any setup.
-To boost performance the output will be cached.
-By default the cache will be stored in the .jitar folder, but you can configure another folder if desired.
+Jitar creates segment bundles required to run the application in any setup.
+By default the bundles will be stored in the .jitar folder, but you can configure another folder if desired.

-Jitar also acts like a web server to serve the frontend components.
+Jitar can also act like a web server to serve the frontend components.
 By default it serves the index.html file when no specific file is requested, but you can configure another file.
 For security reasons, all assets must be specified in order to become accessible.

 With everything in place we can run the application with the following command.